Sociology Professor Ivan Ermakoff, chalk in hand, standing in front of a blackboard, teaching a graduate course in political sociology.

 SOC 682 Senior Honors Thesis3

-The remaining Honors credits, to reach the 21 credit minimum, must be in courses at or above the 300 level.
+The remaining Honors credits, to reach the 21 credit minimum, must be in courses numbered 300 or above.

 Students may declare the Concentration in Analysis and Research ("CAR").
 Speak to the major advisor about this option.